kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 **Possible Effects of Project Failure**

-Insufficient management, poorly defined project goals and objectives, and a combination of other factors can lead to project failure.
+A project is considered a failure when it does not deliver what was required or to expectations, and can be caused by insufficient management, poorly defined goals and objectives and various other factors.

 The first implication would be financial losses.
 These include the decline in the direct expenses of developing the project, and investment loss, where the opportunity for increased cash flows, decreased expenses or higher turnover that the project was to deliver are lost.